-- 100The LCO for LOP DG start instrumentation requires that two channels per bus of both the loss of voltage and degraded voltage Functions shall be OPERABLE in MODES 1, 2, 3, and 4 when the LOP DG start instrumentation supports safety systems associated with the ESFAS.
+LCO The LCO for LOP DG start instrumentation requires that two channels (i.e., two relays) per bus of the loss of voltage, degraded voltage and low degraded voltage Functions shall be OPERABLE in MODES 1, 2, 3, and 4 when the LOP DG start instrumentation supports safety systems associated with the ESFAS.
 In MODES 5 and 6, the channels must be OPERABLE whenever the associated DG is required to be OPERABLE to ensure that the automatic start of the DG is available when needed.
 Loss of the LOP DG Start Instrumentation Function could result in the delay of safety systems initiation when required.
 This could lead to unacceptable consequences during accidents.
 During the loss of offsite power, DG A powers the motor driven auxiliary feedwater pump.
-Failure of this pump to start would leave only the diesel driven pump, as well as an increased potential for a loss of decay heat removal through the secondary system. - APPLICABILITY The LOP DG Start Instrumentation Functions are required in MODES 1, 2, 3, and 4 because ESF Functions are designed to provide protection in these MODES.
+Failure of this pump to start would leave only the diesel driven pump, as well as an increased potential for a loss of decay heat removal through the secondary system.

+APPLICABILITY The LOP DG Start Instrumentation Functions are required in MODES 1, 2, 3, and 4 because ESF Functions are designed to provide protection in these MODES.
 Actuation in MODE 5 or 6 is required whenever the required DG must be OPERABLE so that it can perform its function on an LOP or degraded power to the vital bus.

-ACTIONS In the event a channel's Trip Setpoint is found nonconservative with respect to the Allowable Value, or the channel is found inoperable, then the function that channel provides must be declared inoperable and the LCO Condition entered for the particular protection function affected.
 A Note has been added in the ACTIONS to clarify the application of Completion Time rules.
 The Conditions of this Specification may be entered separately for each Function listed in the LCO on a per bus basis.
 The Completion Time(s) of the inoperable channel(s) of a Function will be tracked separately for each Function starting from the time the Condition was entered for that Function.

-A.1 Condition A applies to the LOP DG Start Instrumentation Function with one channel on one or more buses inoperable.
+Condition A applies to the LOP DG Start Instrumentation Function with one channel on one or more buses inoperable.

 If one channel is inoperable, Required Action A.1 requires that channel to be placed in trip within 1 hour.
-With a channel in trip, the LOP DG Start Instrumentation channels are configured to provide a one-out-of-one logic to initiate an undervoltage or degraded voltage signal for that bus.
-For the Loss of Voltage Function. a Note is added to allow bypassing an inoperable channel for up to 2 hours for surveillance testing of the other channel.
+With a channel in trip, the LOP DG Start Instrumentation channels are configured to provide a one-out-of-one logic to initiate an undervoltage, degraded voltage or low degraded voltage signal for that bus.

+For the Loss of Voltage Function, a Note is added to allow bypassing an inoperable channel for up to 2 hours for surveillance testing of the other channel.
 This allowance is made where bypassing the channel does not cause an actuation.

 The specified Completion Time is reasonable considering the low probability of an event occurring during these intervals.

-B.1 Condition B applies to the LOP DG Start Instrumentation Function with two channels on one or more buses inoperable.
+Condition B applies to each of the LOP DG Start Instrumentation Functions with two channels on one or more buses inoperable.

 Required Action B.1 requires restoring one channel of the affected Function to OPERABLE status.
 The 1 hour Completion Time takes into account the low probability of an event requiring an LOP start occurring during this interval.